-A polygraph (commonly referred to as a lie detector) is an instrument that measures and records several physiological responses such as blood pressure, pulse, respiration and skin conductivity while the subject is asked and answers a series of questions, on the basis that false answers will produce distinctive measurements.
+A polygraph test (commonly referred to as a lie detector test) is an instrument that measures and records several physiological responses, such as blood pressure, pulse, respiration, and skin conductivity.
+At the same time, the subject is asked and answers a series of questions because false answers will produce distinctive measurements.

 The polygraph machine measures physiological changes caused by the sympathetic nervous system during questioning.

-American Polygraph Association – The largest organization for truth verification specialists in the world.
-Represents the interests of examiners in government, law enforcement and in private business.
-Provides access to helpful resources, publications and training resources.
+American Polygraph Association – The largest organization for truth verification specialists worldwide.
+Represents the interests of examiners in government, law enforcement, and private business.
+Provides access to helpful resources, publications, and training resources.

-How to Pass a Polygraph Test – Prepare to pass the test by knowing how to always produce a truthful chart.
-Almost half of the time, if you’re nervous when you take the test, you’ll end up being branded as a liar.
-This is why the tests are often inadmissible because it is not a true lie detection test.
+How to Pass a Polygraph Test – Prepare to pass the test by knowing how always to produce a truthful chart.
+Almost half of the time, you’ll be branded as a liar if you’re nervous when you take the test.
+The tests are often inadmissible because they are not true lie detection.

-National Polygraph Association – Organization whose goal is to promote and advance public acceptance of the polygraph and to urge the members active participation in civic and community affairs where the polygraph is concerned.
-Includes helpful resources links and tools and allows you to search for a certified examiner.
-Also provides membership for existing examiners.
+National Polygraph Association – Organization aims to promote and advance public acceptance of the polygraph and to urge the members’ active participation in civic and community affairs where the polygraph is concerned.
+Includes helpful resource links and tools and allows you to search for a certified examiner.
+It also provides membership for existing examiners.

-Polygraph Evidence in Court – Examining lie detection results as a sensible approach to the problem of wrongful convictions due to perjury by police, jailhouse informants, and co-operating prosecution witnesses.
-A somewhat helpful website, yet contains a lot of text, long pages and a lot of links.
-May take you a while to sift through to find what you need.
+Polygraph Evidence in Court – Examining lie detection results as a sensible approach to the problem of wrongful convictions due to perjury by police, jailhouse informants, and cooperating prosecution witnesses.
+It is a somewhat helpful website, yet it contains a lot of text, long pages, and links.
+It may take a while to sift through and find what you need.